On the ergodic theory of impulsive semiflows: Introduction

-In the pioneer work \cite{AC} the authors studied sufficient conditions to the existence of invariant measures.
-In the present work we aim to provide sufficient conditions for the existence of invariant measures, that imply the ones given by Alves and Carvalho in \cite{AC}, and are somewhat easier to verify.
-Moreover, we show that the Variational Principle established in \cite{ACV} holds under the same conditions without needed of the {\it contraction} condition on the impulsive map.
+In the pioneer work \cite{AC}, the authors studied sufficient conditions to the existence of invariant measures.
+In the present work, we aim to provide sufficient conditions for the existence of invariant measures, that imply the ones given by Alves and Carvalho in \cite{AC}, and are somewhat easier to verify.
 Our main goal in simplifying the conditions for the existence of invariant measures of impulsive semiflows is to allow and invite other works in the ergodic theory viewpoint allowing a future use of the ergodic theory in its all power.
+In this sense, we revisit the results concerning the Variational Principle established in \cite{ACV} and the existence and uniqueness of equilibrium states established in \cite{ACS}, where we present sufficient conditions to verify the hypothesis regarding the impulsive set $D$ and the function $\tau^*$ (defined in~\eqref{function tau star}).

 The paper is organized as follows.
 In the second section we state precisely our main theorems.
-In Section 3 we prove Theorem \ref{main theorem 1} by using the Special Strong tube condition as the main tool.
-In Section 4 we push further the use of the quotient approach to prove Theorem \ref{main theorem 2}, removing the contraction condition on the impulsive map.
-Finally, in Section 5 we provide some examples for which our theorems hold.
+In Section 3, we prove Theorems \ref{main theorem 1} and \ref{main theorem 2} by using the Special Strong tube condition as the main tool.
+In Section 4, we provide some examples to illustrate the developed theory.
+Finally, in Section 5, we establish Theorem \ref{te.existence_uniqueness}.